AlexanderLill/PokemonGoers-group6/README.md

 ## Other Commands

-Besides the afore mentioned commands, npm has a plethora of other commands, like `npm init`, `npm update`, `npm prune` and `npm publish`.
+Besides the aforementioned commands, npm has a plethora of other commands, like `npm init`, `npm update`, `npm prune` and `npm publish`.
 For more information on those visit [npm's website](https://docs.npmjs.com/cli/npm).

 # Excellent ES2015 support in Node.js